NMF-earth/nmf-app/README.md

 You can help us with translate the app with our online tool [POEditor](https://poeditor.com/join/project/0MbginCsWp).
 Any help is appreciate and no coding skills are needed 🤗

-The app supports fully or partially the following languages : English, French, German, Swedish, Danish, Russian, Portuguese, Spanish, Polish, Chinese and Malaysian.
+The app supports fully or partially the following languages : English, French, German, Swedish, Danish, Russian, Portuguese, Spanish, Polish, Chinese, Italian and Malaysian.

 <br />